samuelthomas2774/bd-hide-sidebars/README.md

 Building
 ---

 Run `npm run release` to create the `.theme.css` file for BetterDiscord v1.

-BetterDiscord v2 automatically compiles themes for you.
+Run `npm run pack` to create the `.bd` file for BetterDiscord v2.
+For development create a symlink to the repository in (or move the repository to) the BetterDiscord themes folder and BetterDiscord will automatically compile the theme for you.